fbdtemme/bencode/README.md

 *   Parse directly to custom types by satisfying the `EventConsumer` concept.
 *   Throwing and non throwing variants of common functions.
 *   Iterative parsing to protect against stack overflow attacks.
-*   bencode pointer similar to json pointer.
+*   Bencode pointer similar to json pointer.

 ## Status